ru-mii/uhara/doc/uhara5/Main/SetProcess (Process process)/README.md

     SetProcess(game);
 }
 ```
-This is not required as Uhara reads it with reflection but should be used if any compatibility issues arrive or in other edge cases.
+This is not required as Uhara gets game process with reflection but should be used if any compatibility issues arrive or in other edge cases.